Uelen (Chukotka Russia)

 The Uelen village is famous for its hand-made walrus ivory carvings.
 Uelen Bone Carving Studio contains the only museum of Walrus ivory carving in the world.
 Uelen is also home to indigenous choir with history of cultural copartnership with Inuit across Bering Strait in Alaska.

-Uelen village also serves as the base for archaeological expeditions to the region, which have uncovered burial ground (from 500 BC to AD 1000) with over three hundred burials of Early Whale Hunter culture.
-The excavations have shown that the village was a major settlement during the first few centuries AD, and revealed the existence of culture dependent on walrus and whale hunting.
-Archeologists also unearthed examples of ivory carvings of the indigenous peoples, a number of which are held at Peter the Great Museum of Anthropology and Ethnography, Saint Petersburg.
+The village serves as the base for archaeological expeditions to the region, which discovered burial ground (from 500 BC to 1000 AD) with over 300 burials of Early Whale Hunter culture.
+The excavations have shown that Uelen was a major settlement during the first few centuries AD and the existence of culture-dependent on walrus and whale hunting.
+Archeologists also unearthed examples of ivory carvings of the indigenous people, some of which are displayed at Peter the Great Museum of Anthropology and Ethnography in St Petersburg.

 - Cruise Industry

 Silversea's Silver Explorer to Cruise Northeast Passage 2019

 Silversea Expeditions is currently celebrating its 10th anniversary with the first for the line Northeast Passage crossing.
 The route transits Arctic...July 19, 2018